benmontet/f3/README.rst

 Cite the code
 ----------------

-Please cite `Montet, Tovar, and Foreman-Mackey’ (to be submitted) if you find this code useful in your research.
-If it is after May 23, this code is available on the arXiv and we’ll put a link here when that is true.
+Please cite `Montet, Tovar, and Foreman-Mackey’ (submitted) if you find this code useful in your research.
+You can find a preprint of the paper at https://arxiv.org/abs/1705.07928